How to sign up?

 Select the amount of RAM you need to render your scene.
 This will help us balance the farm load and reduce the waiting time.

-Be aware that waiting time listed in the selection scroll is an approximation!
 Generally, the higher the RAM size is, the fewer computers we have with this RAM size, and the higher the chance is that they will be occupied.
 It is also not optimal to render smaller and less demanding scenes on the most powerful servers.
 If you are not sure which RAM size to choose – look it up in our FAQ.

 Be careful with denoising.
 Many render engines (including Corona Renderer and V-Ray) use a single processor during denoising, and during distributed rendering all other CPUs will go on standby, but you will still be charged for renting them.